newrelic/c-dt-example/README.md

 1. Clone and compile the C SDK, there are more instructions [here](https://github.com/newrelic/c-sdk).
 1. Copy `libnewrelic.h` and `libnewrelic.a` to this projects root directory.
 1. `make`
+1. Follow the directions in the [C SDK repo](https://github.com/newrelic/c-sdk/blob/master/GUIDE.md#getting-started) to start the New Relic daemon.
 1. `./client.out`